bloominstituteoftechnology/web-sprint-challenge-advanced-state/README.md

-# Sprint Challenge: Advanced React
+# Sprint Challenge: Advanced State Management

 In this challenge, you will write the logic for [THIS APP](https://advanced-state-wheel.herokuapp.com/).